Video mode initialization and transition to protected mode

 Set up Global Descriptor Table

-The next is the setup of the Global Descriptor Table.
-As you may remember, the memory access is based on segment:offset addressing in real mode.
-The protected mode introduces the different model based on the Global Descriptor Table.
+Next, we set up the Global Descriptor Table.
+As you may remember, the memory access is based on the segment:offset addressing in real mode.
+The protected mode introduces a different model based on the Global Descriptor Table.
 If you forgot the details about the Global Description Table structure, you can find more information in the previous chapter.
-Instead of fixed segment bases and limits, the CPU now looks for memory regions defined by descriptors located in the Global Descriptor Table.
-The goal of kernel is to setup these descriptors.

-All the job will be done by the setup_gdt function which is defined in the same source code file.
+All the job will be done by the setup_gdt function, which is defined in the same source code file.
 Let's take a look at the definition of this function:

 The initial memory descriptors specified by the items of the boot_gdt array.
 The setup_gdt function just loads the pointer to the Global Descriptor Table filled with these items using the lgdtl instruction.
 Let's take a closer look at the memory descriptors definition.